Ishaan-Sinha1604/Project-MMA867---Mobile-Price-Classification/README.md

 - Logistic Regression performs exceptionally well on PCA-reduced feature space.
 - Feature scaling and dimensionality reduction significantly improved model performance.
 - The model is efficient, interpretable, and highly accurate for this classification task.
+- PCA makes improves the model but introduces complexity in explaining the model and gaining insights from it.

 ---